Azure/azure-sdk-tools/tools/http-fault-injector/README.md

 ```
 > Server
 Select a response then press ENTER:
+f: Full response
+p: Partial Response (full headers, 50% of body), then wait indefinitely
 pc: Partial Response (full headers, 50% of body), then close (TCP FIN)
+pa: Partial Response (full headers, 50% of body), then abort (TCP RST)
+pn: Partial Response (full headers, 50% of body), then finish normally
+n: No response, then wait indefinitely
+nc: No response, then close (TCP FIN)
+na: No response, then abort (TCP RST)

 pc